ijwilson/QTLtree/README.md

 QTLTree
 =======

-This repository contains code for producing and permorming statistical tests using haplotype trees.
+This repository contains code for producing and performing statistical tests using haplotype trees.

 ![A haplotype tree ](doc/frontpage.jpg)